Pricing

 SonicPush · pro

-$99 / month flat.
+$99/mo month-to-month, less on annual.
 15-minute setup.
 50+ variants tested per week.
 Live dashboard.
 Cancel any time.

 Annual cost · agency vs. SonicPush: $27,000 avg vs $1,188.